Here is a collection of books I’ve read so far. I’ll keep updating as I add more books. Let me know if you have any recommendations!

 Ego is the Enemy – Ryan Holiday

 I originally listened to the audiobook first and found it so euphoric.
 I learned a lot about the ego and how to keep it in check as you gain more success or just have moments of weakness.
 I also purchased the book as well because there are lots of great pieces of wisdom in it.
-Ryan Holiday also did a wonderful job in going through many real-life examples of famous figures who wrestled with their own ego.
+Ryan Holiday also did a wonderful job of going through many real-life examples of famous figures who wrestled with their own ego.

 The 4 Disciplines of Execution – Chris McChesney